 - Reviews will be prepared at least every five years.
 Career and Technical Education programs may work out some degree of synchrony with external accreditation cycles.

-- SACs will have access to various profiles (demographic, enrollment, and student success, http://www.pcc.edu/ir/program_profiles/index.html) and are encouraged to seek additional data as deemed useful from the Office of Institutional Effectiveness (OIE).
+- SACs will have access to various profiles (demographic, enrollment, and student success--at http://www.pcc.edu/ir/program_profiles/index.html) and are encouraged to seek additional data as deemed useful from the office of Institutional Effectiveness (IE).

 - Workshops will be held once each term to assist SACs embarking on or in the midst of review preparation.
 Participation by one or more SAC representatives in at least one workshop is expected in the year before the review.

 - SACs will prepare a written report, which will include a narrative section (generally between 15 and 30 pages) following the 8-point outline provided, along with appendices as deemed appropriate to support the narrative.
-The primary audience is intended to be SAC members, PCC administrators, Northwest Commission on Colleges and Universities representatives, and advisory committee members.
+The primary audience for the written report is intended to be SAC members, PCC administrators, Northwest Commission on Colleges and Universities representatives, and advisory committee members.

 - A presentation/discussion meeting will be held to provide an opportunity for the SAC to showcase accomplishments and challenges, and to engage administrators in discussion relating to future directions.
-The agenda is designed by the SAC, not to exceed 90 minutes, to provide for at least 30 minutes for questions and discussion.
+The agenda is designed by the SAC, with up to 90 minutes alotted for the presentation, followed by 30 minutes of questions and discussion.